Wali Sanga

-Wali Songo (ꦮꦭꦶꦱꦔ), also transcribed as Wali Sanga, are revered saints of Islam in Indonesia, especially on the island of Java, because of their historic role in the spread of Islam in Indonesia.
-The word wali is Arabic for "trusted one" or "friend of God" ("saint" in this context), while the word sanga is Javanese for the number nine.
+Wali Sanga (ꦮꦭꦶꦱꦔ), also transcribed as Wali Songo, are a group of nine da'is (Islamic missionary) that contributed to the spread of Islam in Indonesia, especially on the island of Java.
+The word wali sanga is derived from the Arabic word wali, which is used to refer to Muslim saints, and the Javanese word sanga, meaning the number nine.

-Although referred to as a group, there is good evidence that fewer than nine were alive at any given time.
+Although referred to as a group, there is good evidence that fewer than nine were alive in the same time period.
 Also, some sources use the term "Wali Sanga" to refer to saintly mystic(s) other than the most well-known nine individuals.
-Each man is often attributed the title sunan in Javanese, which may derive from suhun, in this context meaning "honoured".
+Each man is often attributed the title sunan in Javanese, which may derive from susuhunan, in this context meaning "honoured".
 Most of the wali were also called raden during their lifetimes, because they were members of royal houses.

 The graves of the Wali Sanga are venerated as locations of ziarah (ziyarat) or local pilgrimage in Java.
 The graves are also known as pundhen in Javanese.

 Origins

 The earliest Wali Sanga was Malik Ibrahim.
 He is thought to have lived in the first half of the 14th century, according to "Babad Tanah Jawi" and other texts.
 In a transcription by J. J. Meinsma, he is identified as Makhdum Ibrahim as-Samarqandi.
 The most generally accepted history, supported by a reading by J. P. Mosquette of the inscription at Ibrahim's grave, identifies his origin as Kashan, modern-day Iran.
-Syekh Jumadil Kubra and Malik Ibrahim are disciples of the Kubrowi Shafi'i school.
-Whose jurist is Mir Syed Ali Hamadani Shafi'i (died 1384) of Hamedan, Iran.
+Syekh Jumadil Kubra and Malik Ibrahim were disciples of the Kubrowi Shafi'i school, whose jurist was Mir Syed Ali Hamadani Shafi'i (died 1384) of Hamedan, Iran.

-According to Dr Alexander Wain, new research of their association with Gresik suggests the Hamadani penetrated Java between 14th and mid-16th centuries and also explains Kubrawi Hamadani influence widespread in north India and South China and after entered Java, and wain impression that Kubra-Hamadani are founder of Islam in Java.
+According to Dr Alexander Wain, new research of their association with Gresik suggests the Hamadani penetrated Java between the 14th and mid-16th centuries and also explains Kubrawi Hamadani influence widespread in north India and South China and after entered Java, and wain impression that Kubra-Hamadani are founder of Islam in Java.
 Malik Ibrahim belonged to a highly educated family in Kashan.
 His great-grandfather migrated from Samarqand.

 According to Martin van Bruinessen, author of the history of Islamic Java: the Syekh Jumadil Kubra, to whom all the saints of Java appear to be related with.
-It appears that this name, which almost certainly is a corruption of Najmuddin al-Kubra, has attached itself to various legendary and mythical personalities, who have a common thought that they are the ancestors or preceptors of the founders of Islam in Java – an oblique acknowledgement, perhaps, of the prestige of the Qubrowi in the period of Islamisation.
+It appears to bear a name that is almost certainly a corruption of Najmuddin al-Kubra, has attached itself to various legendary and mythical personalities, who have a common thought that they are the ancestors or preceptors of the founders of Islam in Java – an oblique acknowledgement, perhaps, of the prestige of the Qubrowi in the period of Islamisation.